Last Minute Gift Idea From Your Kitchen

 A simple, festive, and inexpensive last minute gift idea, that comes from your kitchen, with gift wrap tips included!

 When you need a last minute gift idea, especially at Christmas, the easiest thing to do is head to your kitchen.
-Chances are you can produce a batch of cookies, or a cake, or like I always do, some loaves of quick bread.
+You can produce a batch of cookies, or a cake, or like I always do, some loaves of quick bread.
 Quick breads are easy, and provide a lot of bang for your buck.
-Most of the time, depending on the recipe, it’s possible to get four to six small loaves of bread from one recipe.
+Depending on the recipe, it’s possible to get four to six small loaves of bread from one recipe.
 That means there will be plenty to give away, and also some to keep for your own family.

 Before we get into the gift wrap information, here is a list of my family’s favorite quick bread recipes.
 All are tried and true, and are sure to please anyone on your list.